USO provides comfort room at Yuma Proving Ground

+Many students who attend the school are housed in barracks and don’t typically come with vehicles.
+Combine that with YPG’s remote location and it makes for some very long weeks inside their barrack room.

+“When I got here I thought, “What can I do to give them a space to decompress?’”

+Soto enlisted the help of the local USO chapter and together they created the comfort room.
+The MFF School provided the space and the USO provided the amenities.
 The multi-room comfort area is a mix between a living room, game room, and kitchen.
-As students enter the space they will find a living room setup with a television and a coffee bar.
+As students enter the space they will find a living room setup with a television (TV) and a coffee bar.
 The adjoining rooms have a foosball, Ping-Pong and pool table.
-The second living room has four play stations, a flat screen television and Wi-Fi.
+The second living room has four play stations, a flat screen TV’s and Wi-Fi.

+“This place gives a space for the students to decompress after long jump days or for them to use on weekends.”

+During the worldwide shutdown this space is where students could go to not feel isolated.

 |Date Taken: